 Ukrainian Unity Day

-The History Of Ukrainian Unity Day
+The History of Ukrainian Unity Day

 The purpose of the Unification Act was to create a unified Ukrainian state, but it was regarded by most people as being mainly symbolic.
-Both governments continued to maintain their own structure, train their own armies, and run their own administrations.
+Both governments continued to maintain their own structures, train their own armies, and run their own administrations.

 The day’s strong symbolism, however, allowed it to be used for this holiday—a holiday that falls on the date the Unification Act was signed by both sides.